chromindscan/chromind/README.md

 # Chromia as a Transparent AI Database

+> The code are still in development.
+Please use it with caution and ensure to update the wallet address before using it in production.

 ## The Need for Transparency in AI
 How do we know if those viral "AI trading" accounts are actually using AI?
 Most Crypto x AI projects claim to use AI for trading, meme and tweet generation, but provide zero proof.
 This project solves that by recording all AI interactions on-chain, making them real time and publicly verifiable.